Conyers Truck Accident Lawyer

 Blind Spots- A blind spot is an area in which the driver’s view of other traffic is obstructed.
 If the driver cannot see other vehicles, it is possible to collide with them while changing lanes, for instance.

 Rear-end- Trucks need more to stop than other vehicles due to their weight.
 If a driver underestimates the distance he or she needs to come to a complete stop, a rear-end collision can occur, sometimes causing severe damage and/or injury.

-Under Ride- This is one of deadliest kinds of truck accidents and occurs when a car gets lodged underneath a truck.
+Under Ride- This is one of the deadliest kinds of truck accidents and occurs when a car gets lodged underneath a truck.
 This often occurs when a car rear-ends a truck but can also happen during inclement weather or due to distracted or impaired driving.

-Lost Load- Securing cargo safely on a truck is of great important, as improperly loaded cargo can fall off the back and strike other vehicles.
+Lost Load- Securing cargo safely on a truck is of great importance, as improperly loaded cargo can fall off the back and strike other vehicles.
 Other vehicles on the road maybe swerve to avoid the debris and strike other cars, creating additional accidents.

-Head On- This can occur when a truck crosses the center line and collides with another vehicle headfirst.
+Head-On- This can occur when a truck crosses the center line and collides with another vehicle headfirst.
 This is one of the more devastating and dangerous kinds of accidents, often due to a distracted or impaired driver.